Mass spectrometry: the mechanics

 Unified atomic mass unit

-An atom is made up of protons, neutrons and electrons, with almost all of its mass equal to the combined masses of the protons and neutrons.
-Since the relative masses of a proton and a neutron are very similar, it is logical to select a reference isotope whose nucleus has equal number of protons and neutrons.
-A few candidates like 2H, 4He and 12C immediately come to mind.
-12C was eventually chosen in 1961 because it has more equal number of protons and neutrons, six each, than the other two isotopes and therefore provides a better average of the relative mass of a nucleon.
-Furthermore, it has high relative isotopic abundance that makes it easier to isolate for measurement.
-Another reason is that 12C was already employed as a reference standard in mass spectrometry before it was chosen.
+An atom is made up of protons, neutrons and electrons, with almost all of its mass attributed to the combined masses of the protons and neutrons.
+Since the relative masses of a proton and a neutron are very similar, it is logical to select a reference isotope whose nucleus has an equal number of protons and neutrons.
+A few candidates, such as 2H, 4He and 12C immediately come to mind.

 next article: the link to inertia mass